JeremyZXi/jeremyzxi.github.io/_portfolio/Personal-Project.md

 Specifications:
 Data-collection: collection sufficient amount of positive and negative data for the model
 Programm: A program that works
-AI model: A model that can recongonize motions and posture of human
+AI model: A model that can recofngonize motions and posture of human
-Drone: A drone that do certain operation with the output of the AI model
+Drone: A drone that do certain operation with the output of the AI model **Specifications:**
+- **Data-collection:** collection sufficient amount of positive and negative data for the model
+- **Programm:** A program that works
+- **AI model:** A model that can recongonize motions and posture of human
+- **Drone:** A drone that do certain operation with the output of the AI model
 ### Process Journal
 Learning:
 [Intro to Machine Learning](https://jeremyzxi.github.io/2023/09/05/PP-process_journal.html).
 [The Mathematics Behind Neural Networks